domichal/launcher/README.md

 Just a tiny bit of.
 All the launcher related settings (both of them) can be found in ``sys.py/myconfig.py`` and perhaps the comments will make it clear of what these settings change.
 ```
+# ADDMENU_PATH - Path to the secondary menu folder, feel free to move it outside the launcher folder
+# DEFAULT_FOCUSED_ITEM - Item to be highlighted by default on page render
+#
 # The values below will make the launcher behave/look like original
 #
-# Path to the secondary menu folder, feel free to move it outside the launcher folder
 # ADDMENU_PATH = "/home/cpi/apps/Menu"
-# Item to be highlighted by default on page render
 # DEFAULT_FOCUSED_ITEM = 1

 ADDMENU_PATH = "/home/cpi/mylauncher/myMenu"